SovietRulez/SBShops/README.md

 Thank you Kakarot for helping optimize.

-*Planned updates*
+If you like my work and want to support it you can buy me a kofi! https://ko-fi.com/sovietrulez *Planned updates*
 I plan on bringing in weaponshops, and "blackmarket" locations(shops that wont show up on map.
 This is a planned update and I have yet to start it.
 Thank you